AdobeDocs/campaign-web.en/help/v8/campaigns/create-campaigns.md

 >[!NOTE]
 >
->The **Delivery** tab displays all deliveries linked to the campaign, but deliveries created in a workflow cannot be deleted from there.
+>The **Delivery** tab displays all deliveries linked to the campaign.
+However, deliveries created in a workflow cannot be deleted from there.
 To delete a delivery created in the context of a workflow, you must delete the delivery activity from the workflow.

 <!--